-- Authorizes increased funding for procurement of combat aircraft and munitions. - Approves the Air Force request to retire: 56 A-10s; 65 F-15C/Ds; and 11 F-16C/Ds. - Disapproves the Air Force proposal to retire 26 F-15E and 32 F-22 aircraft. - Requires the Air Force to maintain 16 E-3 aircraft until the E-3 can be replaced by E-7 Wedgetail aircraft, or until the retirement of the E-3 would create no lapse in Air Force capabilities. - Directs a briefing on stratospheric balloon programs at the Air Force Research Lab (AFRL), including plans for integrating stratospheric balloon systems into normal military exercises. - Requires an analysis of how the air superiority mission will be secured for the Joint Force in the 2030s and 2040s. - Directs a plan for modernizing the strategic tanker fleet with the submission of the budget request for fiscal year 2026. - Requires a plan and cost estimate for modernizing all 25 fighter aircraft squadrons in the Air National Guard. - Directs the Air Force and Navy to jointly conduct a study on the future of the air superiority mission in the 2030s and 2040s. - Requires an annual report on the Air Force tactical fighter force structure. - Directs a report on the current status of Agile Combat Employment (ACE) in each of the geographic combatant command areas of responsibility.
+- Authorizes increased funding for procurement of combat aircraft and munitions. - Approves the Air Force request to retire: 56 A-10s; 65 F-15C/Ds; and 11 F-16C/Ds. - Disapproves the Air Force proposal to retire 26 F-15E and 32 F-22 aircraft. - Requires the Air Force to maintain 16 E-3 aircraft until the E-3 can be replaced by E-7 Wedgetail aircraft, or until the retirement of the E-3 would create no lapse in Air Force capabilities. - Requires an analysis of how the air superiority mission will be secured for the Joint Force in the 2030s and 2040s. - Requires a plan and cost estimate for modernizing all 25 fighter aircraft squadrons in the Air National Guard.

+- Directs the Air Force and Navy to jointly conduct a study on the future of the air superiority mission in the 2030s and 2040s. - Requires an annual report on the Air Force tactical fighter force structure. - Authorizes reduced funding for: - The C-40 aircraft fleet expansion program. - The Survivable Airborne Operations Center (SOAC), due to contract delays.